 Don’t freak out if your basil starts to look really dark green (even almost black) during this process.
 Basil leaves bruise incredibly easy, and after all the trauma of multiple trips ’round the food processor, they’ll look a bit battered.
 It’s okay, they’ll still taste awesome!

 Next, you’ll want to load your basil into either ice cube trays—I highly recommend silicone ones because they are easier to deal with once the cubes are frozen—or special herb freezing trays.
 I have two herb freezing trays from Ball Canning (they sent them to me to try out years ago), and I LOVE them.
-They make nice, big cubes of herbs.
-They are really easy to get out once they are frozen.
+You can make nice big cubes of herbs in them that are really easy to get out once they are frozen.
 And they come with lids.
 I also may or may not use these suckers as toddler plates—Juni loves that I fill each of the nine cubbies with different finger foods.

 I digress.
 Regardless of if you use herb trays or ice cube trays, pack the cavities with the basil mixture.
 Really push down to make sure there isn’t a lot of air in the cube (air=freezer burn).
 Level out the top of cubes, and then pour a thin layer of olive oil on top to seal.
 This will really go a long way to help keep the basil tasting fresh for many, many months.

 Cover the tray, and then freeze it in a flat spot in your freezer until the cubes are solid.
-It’ll take a while to get them really solid—I usually let them go overnight.
+I usually let them freeze overnight— it takes awhile to get them really solid.
 Then, I bring them out, pop out the cubes, and transfer them into a labeled zip-top freezer bag.

 That’s it!
 Done!
 It’ll stay in good shape for at least six months in the freezer.
 Use these little cubes of awesomeness in sauces, pasta dishes, soups—anywhere, really!

 I do this same process with cilantro, parsley, and chives.
-My freezer door is stocked with zip-top bags with herb cubes—it really does make all the difference to help dishes taste fresh in the middle of winter.
+I make sure to stock my freezer door with zip-top bags of herb cubes by the end of summer—it really does make all the difference to help make dishes taste fresh in the middle of winter.
 And, of course, buying fresh herbs in the middle of winter makes my wallet cry (five dollars for 1/3 cup?
 SERIOUSLY?!)—so this is a serious budget-saver if you’re a fan of fresh herbs.
 Happy freezing!